-The implementer is free to do the evaluation in place, or create new Phenotype instance and return the newly created one.
+The implementer is free to evaluate the whole population, or only evaluate the not yet evaluated Phenotypes.
 There are only two requirements which must be fulfilled:

 - 1. the size of the returned, evaluated, phenotype sequence must be exactly the size of the input phenotype sequence and - 2. all phenotypes of the returned population must have a fitness value assigned.
 Than means, the expression pop.forAll(Phenotype::isEvaluated) must be true.